geozi/nodejs-typescript-contact-manager/README.md

   `<type>[optional scope]: <description>`,

 - [pino](https://github.com/pinojs/pino) for generating and saving log messages,
-- constants for storing HTTP codes to avoid the repetitive use of magic numbers across project files,
 - api versioning,
 - a common directory for all custom error classes to take advantage of class inheritance: